 William S. and Virginia L. Hartman Family Scholarship

 Warrior Run High School seniors attending The Pennsylvania State University are eligible to apply for this scholarship.
 Special consideration will be given to students who are studying agriculture or education, have exhibited a high degree of academic achievement and community involvement (4-H or other educational and service oriented youth programs), and to students who are the first in their immediate family to attend a bachelor's program.
-One year scholarship award $2,100.
+Scholarship awards up to $3,200.

 Luis A. Ramos Scholarship

 This scholarship is for a Berwick Area or Northwest Area High School senior.
 Special consideration given to students who have participated in a soccer program, students of Hispanic Heritage and/or students who have demonstrated a strong commitment to community.
 One year scholarship award $600.

 The purpose of the Fund is to provide scholarships for graduates from any school district within the Central Susquehanna Community Foundation service area (lower-Luzerne, Columbia, Montour, Northumberland, Snyder and Union counties) entering degree programs for the care and/or education of the mentally and physically challenged.
 Students are eligible to apply upon acceptance to a qualified program for bachelors, associate or technical degree for the care and education of the mentally and physically challenged.
 One year scholarship award $500.